Long COVID in Kids: A Path to Recovery

 “They all want to know, ‘Will I get better?’”
 Dr. Bender says.
 “I tell them, ‘I think so.
-We’re going to work on it.
-But it’s brand new.
-There’s not enough data yet.
+All of the kids I have seen report improvement with time.
+But there's still not enough data yet to know what all of the long-term effects may be.
 You have to give your body a chance to rest and recover from this.’”

-He adds that some of his patients have indeed recovered from long COVID, although it took many months.
+He adds that many of his patients have indeed now fully recovered from long COVID, although it took many months.
 Families also feel relief just talking to a doctor who can diagnose the condition.

 “Recognizing that this condition is real and that other children have it, too, is very reassuring for them,” Dr. Bender says.
 “It gives them that first step toward recovery.”